A few years ago, I was driving to a speaking engagement in South Carolina when I stopped to get gas.

 Look at your agency’s services.
 Are you packaging them the right way?
 Does your marketing language resonate with your ideal clients?

-I’m helping a client develop packages for their agency’s services.
+I’m currently helping a client develop packages for their agency’s services.
 They serve two types of software startups—early-stage and Series A.

 Ultimately, my client decided to have a single services page with sub-pages to appeal to each client niche.
 The goal is to show each type of startup that the agency “gets” them.